 Dynamic These are similar to shared modules but are generally used to refer to modules that can be loaded or unloaded at runtime without a server restart.
 Typically, modern Apache installations use shared modules in place of truly dynamic ones.

-2. Filter for specific module using grep.
+2. Filter for a specific module to check if it’s enabled.

 $ apache2ctl -M | grep rewrite